MercuryPay/dsiPDCXListener.CSharp/README.md

 This repository demonstrates the ability to interact with local peripherals while hosting your POS application in the cloud.
 There are two key attributes that facilitate this SAAS model:

-* The dsiPDCXListener provides the ability to send http commands that drive peripheral devices
+* The dsiPDCXListener provides the ability to send http commands that drive peripheral devices.
-* A little bit of javascript that makes the http calls to the dsiPDCXListener
+* Javascript that makes the http calls to the dsiPDCXListener from the client's web browser.

 ##Prerequisites